heloisethero/bicyle_technical_test/README.md

 This code was developed and tested with Python 3.6.5.
 If necessary you need to install Python.

-First you need to install the libraries described in the requirements.txt, for example through pip with this command:
+First you need to install the libraries described in the requirements.txt, for example through pip:
 ```
 pip install -r requirements.txt
 ```